/* Scenario metadata

 <<if $assignedDot eq "pink">>

 Pink is the closest dot to the threshold.
-That means the shortest approach — you need to aim for a point right after the numbers.
+That means the shortest approach.
+You aim for a point right after the numbers.
 You have the least distance to fly from base leg to touchdown.

 <<elseif $assignedDot eq "green">>

 Green is the middle dot.
 You have an extended descent to aim for a specific point about 1,500 feet down the runway from the threshold.
-Stable approach is critical — you can't just flare over the numbers, you need to fly it in.
+A stable approach is critical.
+You can't just flare over the numbers; you need to fly it in.

 <<elseif $assignedDot eq "orange">>